PdxCodeGuild/class_platypus/1 Python/labs/lab10-average_numbers.md

 ## Version 3

-Calculate the median and mode as well.
+Calculate the median.
 The median is the number in the middle when the list is sorted.
 If there's an even number of numbers, the median is a list of the two numbers in the middle.
 Remember the `sort` method on lists.

 ## Version 4 (optional)